Vector Technics | The Whole Drone Propulsion Stack, Made in Hyderabad

 Defense, Not Agriculture

 On the sales front, India dominated with 97% of the company’s revenue last year.
-While the company is seeing better international reception this year, India still dominates, accounting for 90% of sales.
-Just last quarter, the company entered the robotic drives segment, but most of its revenue still comes from drone companies.
+While they are seeing better international reception this year, India still dominates, accounting for 90% of sales.
+Just last quarter, Vector Technics entered the robotic drives segment, but most of its revenue still comes from drone companies.
 Within this segment, the focus remains largely on commercial, defense, and professional drones, rather than agricultural drones.
 Here’s Prudvi’s reasoning behind the deprioritization of agricultural drones: “We want to cater to nation-first sort of companies.
 And also, they are very open to tech changes.
 So, the people who are building drones in a commercial scale, they’ll understand what is the difference between each gram.
 And I can talk very closely with them, get feedback very fast, and correct it very fast.
 I did not see that feedback coming in from agri-drone manufacturers.
 So, because we want to make the product perfect, we’re focusing only into this segment first.”

 According to Prudhvi, when pitching to defense clients, everything revolves around quality.
 While noting how most of Vector Technics’ products are MIL-STD-810G pre-qualified or certified, he chalked certifications up to an insignificant hurdle.
 The real questions are: how many hours can it fly?
 What guarantees can be provided?
 Can it operate for 3,000 hours?
 Quality takes precedence over everything else.